marino39/blockchain-developer-bootcamp-final-project/README.md

 is tokenized as a NFT and can be freely traded on the market.

 The Advertisers are people that want to have their advertisement displayed.
-They are able to query for surfaces that meet their requirements and bid for time and surface that they want to use to display it e.g.
+They are able to search for surfaces that meet their requirements and bid for time and surface that they want to use to display it e.g.
 2021-12-24 16:00:00 UTC - 2021-12-24 16:15:00 UTC
 @